pimcore/pimcore/doc/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 To test and debug the PDF rendering, open a Print document, go to the tab "Generate & Preview PDF", click the "Generate PDF" button and observe the message field for any errors.

+## Settings for Headless Chrome

+To enable this feature node.js 10.18.1+ is required.
+Options can be found in either the used [library](https://github.com/spiritix/php-chrome-html2pdf) or the actual [Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v5.0.0&show=api-pagepdfoptions) documentation.
+Additionally, two settings can be used to add header and footer by the content of an URL.
+* header: URL for header content
+* footer: URL for footer content

 ## Relevant Log Files